Security Overview

 • Does Kentik have a Data Protection Officer (DPO)?

-Kentik has a designated individual filling the role of DPO.
-The DPO may be contacted through email at privacy@kentik.com.
+Kentik has a designated individual within our security and compliance department filling the role of DPO.
+Questions for our DPO may be sent to privacy@kentik.com.

 • Does Kentik have a breach notification policy?